Rastion/rastion/docs/why-dmp.md

 In machine learning, reproducibility and benchmarking improved when the community shifted from ad-hoc scripts to standardized artifacts and interfaces.
 The focus moved to portable, declarative packages with explicit inputs, configuration, and evaluation logic.

 Decision Model Packages adopt the same principle: prioritize artifacts and execution contracts over platforms.
 This allows independent teams to build compatible tooling and compare models without tightly coupling to a specific environment.

+## Example

+In practice, this means that two teams can implement the same decision problem using different solvers or formulations, package them as DMPs, and obtain outputs that are directly comparable under a shared execution and evaluation contract.